thehxdev/cap/README.md

 # Cap

-Cap is a single header command-line argument parser library written in C and compatible with C99.
+Cap is a single header command-line argument parser library written in C with low memory footprint and compatible with C99 standard.